-Dan Webb is a Partner in the Corporate Department in Simpson Thacher’s Palo Alto office.
-He has a diverse capital markets practice and also advises on corporate law, governance and securities law matters.
-Dan has extensive experience with technology companies and also regularly works with issuers in the manufacturing, retail, finance and entertainment industries.
+Dan Webb has a diverse capital markets practice and also advises on corporate governance and securities law matters.
+Based in Simpson Thacher’s Palo Alto office, Dan has extensive experience working with technology companies, and regularly works with industrial, entertainment and financing companies, as well as companies in other industries.

 Dan was named by the Los Angeles and San Francisco Daily Journal as one of the Top 20 Lawyers Under 40 for 2013, in recognition of his extensive capital markets and M&A work.

 Dan received his J.D. from Harvard Law School, cum laude

 , in 2001, his M.A. from U.C.L.A. in 1998 and his A.B. from Harvard University, magna cum laude

 , in 1996.
 He is admitted to practice in California and New York.